 For now, it remains in the frustrating limbo where many GL stories reside, available only through unofficial channels.

-Produced by the indie YouTube channel JPC Series, Black and Milk is a soft café romance that quietly made its way into the world.
+Produced by the indie studio JPC Media, Black and Milk is a soft café romance that quietly found its way into the world.

 Originally released as a short film and later expanded into a short-form mini-drama, it tells a delicate story of connection, longing, and the kind of intimacy that speaks through glances more than words.